CostaBru/knapsack/README.md

 - N equal-subset-sum using integer partition generator.
 - Integer partition optimization tests. randomTestCount * 200
 - Multidimensional  N=100 non exact greedy algorithm test

-# Implementations and usage

-The single ``knapsack.py`` script has all described algorithms, tests, and performance report generators.
-It is copy\paste friendly without 3d party dependencies.
-To run all knapsack tests, please, download test cases from [9], and copy those files to /hardinstances_pisinger directory.

-There are 7 python methods to use:

-- ``partitionN``, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size.

-	The result is tuple of quotients, reminder, optimizationCount.
-- ``subsKnapsack``, which used in partitionN as set grouping operator.
-It requires the following parameters: size of knapsack, items, iterator counter array.

-	The result is tuple of bestValue, bestItems.
-- ``knapsack``, gets size of knapsack, items, values, iterator counter array.
-Which used in greedy solver in knapsackNd.

-	The result is tuple of bestValue, bestSize, bestItems, bestValues.
-- ``knapsackNd``, expects the single tuple as size constrains of knapsack, items as tuples of dimensions, values, iterator counter array.
-It is used in partitionN method in the strict group size case.

-	The result is tuple of bestValue, bestSize, bestItems, bestValues.
-- ``paretoKnapsack`` is implementation of Nemhauser-Ullman algorithm.
-Gets size of knapsack, items, values, iterator counter array.
-It used in hybrid knapsack, and as greedy solver in knapsackNd.

-	The result is tuple of bestValue, bestSize, bestItems, bestValues.
-- ``hybridKnapsack`` is hybrid of KB and NU.

-    The result is tuple of bestValue, bestSize, bestItems, bestValues.
-- ``hybridKnapsackNd`` NU algorithm called for worst exponential case of KB.

-	The result is tuple of bestValue, bestSize, bestItems, bestValues.

-	Please see test cases for usage.

 # References